LG OLED evo G4 Series (Gallery Edition, 2024) vs Hisense U6N Mini-LED ULED 4K Google TV (2024)

 Which one is better?

-The LG OLED evo G4 Series (Gallery Edition, 2024) is the better buy for most people - its 1,500 nits peak brightness crushes the Hisense U6N Mini-LED ULED 4K Google TV (2024).
+The LG OLED evo G4 Series (Gallery Edition, 2024) is the better buy for most people - its peak brightness of approximately 1,500 nits crushes the Hisense U6N Mini-LED ULED 4K Google TV (2024) at about 700 nits.

 Who should buy each?

-Choose the LG OLED evo G4 Series (Gallery Edition, 2024) if: you want stunning HDR brightness for movies, crave top-tier gaming with a 144Hz refresh rate, or need superior audio for an immersive experience.
+Choose the LG OLED evo G4 Series (Gallery Edition, 2024) if: you game frequently and need a smooth 144Hz refresh rate, you want stunning HDR with peak brightness of 1,500 nits, or you're looking for superior audio quality with 60W output.

 Conclusion